 Applicants seeking funding to attend workshops or other productions must specify how their attendance will directly contribute to the applicant's instruction.

 For the application to be considered complete, the applicant must have submitted written reports on previously awarded Teaching Grants.
 The committee will review the file on the most recently funded proposal, and may review files pertaining to earlier grants as well.
 An application should regard this information as available to the committee and make references to it as appropriate.

 When a member of the committee has submitted a proposal to be evaluated, that member must excuse himself or herself during the time the proposal is evaluated.
-The other committee members will vote, and the total score will be multiplied by a fraction compensating for the member's absence, or the scores will be added and averaged, and the average score will be added to the total.

 These criteria must be clearly stated and/or argued in the member's proposal.
 Please note that while not a principle criteria, formatting, grammatical errors and missing portions are also factored into judgment of a proposal.